KngAnt12/Chatty-Bot/README.md

 Project description: Creating a Simple Chat Bot in Java

-these are the functions I have implemented
+These are the functions I have implemented

 Greet
 The bot Greets the user and tells its name and when it was created.